ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

   ret
 ```

-To actually evaluate your assembly code, first we must create a `.s` assembly
+To actually evaluate your assembly code, we need to link it with `runtime.rs` to
-file, and then link it with `runtime.rs` to create an executable.
-This is
-covered in the `Makefile`
+create an executable.
+This is covered in the `Makefile`.
 ```
 $ make test/add1.run
 nasm -f elf64 test/add1.s -o runtime/our_code.o